irauta/htgl/README.md

-# HTGL: OpenGL hiking trail
+# HTGL: An OpenGL hiking trail

 ## An OpenGL wrapper library targeting OpenGL 3.3 in Rust

 The version 3.3 of OpenGL is targeted as it's the newest version available on all three of Linux (when using the open drivers), OS X and Windows.

 ### Dependencies